Howard Hawks: Writing and producing

 In addition to his career as a film director, Howard Hawks either wrote or supervised the writing for most of his films.
-In some cases, he would rewrite parts of the script on-set.
+In some cases, he would rewrite parts of the script on set.
 Due to the Screen Writer's Guild's rule that the director and producer couldn't receive credit for writing, Hawks rarely received credit.
 Even though Sidney Howard received credit for writing Gone with the Wind (1939), the screenplay was actually written by a myriad of Hollywood screenwriters including, David O. Selznick, Ben Hecht, and Howard Hawks.
 Hawks was an uncredited contributor to many other screenplays such as Underworld (1927), Morocco (1930), Shanghai Express (1932), and Gunga Din (1939).
 Hawks also produced many of his own films, preferring not to work under major film studios, because it allowed him creative freedom in his writing, directing, and casting.
 Hawks would sometimes walk out on films that he wasn't producing himself.
 Hawks, however, never considered producing to come before his directing.
 For example, several of the film cards for his films show "Directed and produced by Howard Hawks" with "produced" underneath "directed" in much smaller font.
 Sometimes his films wouldn't credit any producer.
-Hawks discovered many well known film stars such as Paul Muni, George Raft, Ann Dvorak, Carole Lombard, Frances Farmer, Jane Russell, Montgomery Clift, Joanne Dru, Angie Dickinson, James Caan, and most famously Lauren Bacall.
+Hawks discovered many well known film stars such as Paul Muni, George Raft, Ann Dvorak, Carole Lombard, Frances Farmer, Jane Russell, Montgomery Clift, Joanne Dru, Angie Dickinson, James Caan, and most famously, Lauren Bacall.

 Filmography

 Awards and recognition

-Peter Bogdanovich suggested to the Museum of Modern Art to do a retrospective on Howard Hawks who was in the process of releasing Hatari!.
-For marketing purposes, Paramount paid for part of the exhibition which was held in 1962.
-The exhibition traveled to Paris and London.
+In 1962, Peter Bogdanovich suggested that the Museum of Modern Art do a retrospective on Howard Hawks, who was in the process of releasing Hatari!
+For marketing purposes, Paramount paid for part of the exhibition, which traveled to Paris and London.
 For the event, Bogdanovich prepared a monograph.
-As a result of the retrospective, a special edition of Cahiers du Cinéma was published and Hawks was featured on his own issue of Movie magazine.
+As a result of the retrospective, a special edition of Cahiers du Cinéma was published, and Hawks was featured in his own issue of Movie magazine.